jtdaugherty/brick/docs/guide.rst

-In addition to the offer/accept handshake described above, segments also check that their neighbor's ``BorderStyle`` and ``Attr`` match their own before transitioning from undrawn to drawn, to avoid visual glitches from trying to connect ``unicode`` borders to ``ascii`` ones or green borders to red ones.
+In addition to the offer/accept handshake described above, segments also check that their neighbor's ``BorderStyle`` and ``Attr`` match their own before transitioning from undrawn to drawn to avoid visual glitches from trying to connect e.g. ``unicode`` borders to ``ascii`` ones or green borders to red ones.

-The above description applies to a single location; any given widget's result may report information about any location on its border, using the ``Brick.BorderMap.BorderMap`` type.
-A ``BorderMap a`` is close kin to a ``Data.Map.Map Location a``, except that each ``BorderMap`` has a fixed rectangle on which keys are retained.
+The above description applies to a single location; any given widget's result may report information about any location on its border using the ``Brick.BorderMap.BorderMap`` type.
+A ``BorderMap a`` is close kin to a ``Data.Map.Map Location a`` except that each ``BorderMap`` has a fixed rectangle on which keys are retained.
 Values inserted at other keys are silently discarded.

 For backwards compatibility, all the widgets that ship with ``brick`` avoid reporting any border information by default, but ``brick`` offers three ways of modifying the border-joining behavior of a widget.

-* ``Brick.Widgets.Core.joinBorders`` sets a flag in the rendering context that tells the ``Brick.Widgets.Border`` widgets to report the information described above.
+* ``Brick.Widgets.Core.joinBorders`` instructs any borders drawn in its child widget to report their edge information.
+It does this by setting a flag in the rendering context that tells the ``Brick.Widgets.Border`` widgets to report the information described above.
 Consequently, widgets drawn in this context will join their borders with neighbors.
-* ``Brick.Widgets.Core.separateBorders`` unsets the same flag,
+* ``Brick.Widgets.Core.separateBorders`` does the opposite of
-  preventing border widgets from attempting to connect.
+  ``joinBorders`` by unsetting the same context flag, preventing border widgets from attempting to connect.
-* ``Brick.Widgets.Core.freezeBorders`` deletes the information described
-  above from a widget.
-This means that any connections already made will stay as they are, but no new connections will be made.
-For example, one might use this to create a box with internal but no external
+* ``Brick.Widgets.Core.freezeBorders`` lets its child widget connect its borders internally but prevents it from connecting with anything outside the ``freezeBorders`` call.
+It does this by deleting the edge metadata about its child widget.
+This means that any connections already made within the child widget will stay as they are but no new connections will be made to adjacent widgets.
+For example, one might use this to create a box with internal but no external connections:
-  connections:

   .. code:: haskell